Last Updated on June 26, 2022 by Gary Stephen

-Incorporating kentia palms into your interior space is one gorgeous way of adding oomph to your home decor.
+Incorporating kentia palm into your interior space is one gorgeous way of adding oomph to your home decor.
 Its tall and lush green fan-like foliage gives any space an instant tropical island vibe.
 Perfect for anyone who wishes to set a fresh and laid-back mood in the room.

 Kentia palms, or scientifically known as Howea Forsteriana, is an easy to care plant.
 To boot, it has already been established as an excellent air purifier.
 Its beauty plus benefit makes it a crowd favorite among homeowners.